Zer0-bit/gaggiuino/README.md

 - [x] Manual pressure control
 - [x] Auto shot timer

+>Note on pressure:
+>1.
+It is expected your OPV has been tuned to 9bar by default.
->Note: Pressure isn't tuned yet due to the absence of a gauge, it's been ordered and we're at the delivery services' mercy, for the time being pressure was calculated according to water flow.
+>2.
+Pressure isn't tuned yet due to the absence of a gauge, it's been ordered and we're at the delivery services' mercy, for the time being pressure was calculated according to water flow.

 ##### [<< Ideas are welcome in the Issues tab >>](https://github.com/Zer0-bit/gaggiuino/issues)